 In San Francisco, young people are typically ordered to an out of home placement when they have had multiple petitions sustained and have not had success on wardship probation supervision.
 Prior to its closure, young people committed to DJJ often had a series of unsuccessful terms of probation or placements, or their immediate offense was serious enough that the court found a secure facility commitment appropriate.
-This is true for the voung people committed to DJJ between 2016-2020, discussed above, and their offense, supervision, and placement history.
+This is true young people committed to DJJ between 2016-2020, discussed above, and their offense, supervision, and placement history.
 Young people also engaged in programming offered at DJJ which included the following:

-- Education: of the young people had completed some educational programming while in DJJ (63%) - Engaged in high school and/or some college courses - Training/Certification: of the youth had received at least one certification while at DJJ (50%) - All youth received their forklift certification; received firefighting certification - Employment: of the young people had employment while at DJJ (75%) - worked in general maintenance, which in food services, which in landscaping, and worked in firefighting these are not mutually exclusive as some youth worked multiple jobs - Programming: All youth had participated in several programs while at DJJ (100%) - Most common programming included: Counter Point, Aggression Interruption Training, Interactive Journaling (What Got Me Here, Victim Awareness), group/individual therapy.
+• Education: young people had completed some educational programming while in DJJ o Engaged in high school and/or some college courses Training/Certification: youth had received at least one certification while at DJJ youth received their forklift certification; firefighting certification Employment: young people had employment while at DJJ worked in general maintenance, three in food services, firefighting - these are not mutually exclusive as some youth worked and multiple jobs Programming: All youth had participated in several programs while at DJJ Most common programming included: Counter Point, Aggression Interruption group/individual therapy.

+Training, Interactive Journaling (What Got Me Here, Victim Awareness),